07 November 2019

 Partners Mark Dunster and Elaine Gray, senior associate Luke Sayer and associate Alexandra Gill are those in Carey Olsen's Guernsey office to have attained the CIPP/E standard.
 In Jersey, counsel Huw Thomas and senior associate Tarina Le Boutillier have also achieved the CIPP/E standard and both qualified as Certified Information Privacy Managers, while legal assistant Adele Browne recently gained her Practitioner Certificate in Data Protection from the Chartered Institute of IT.

-In addition to those that have attained the CIPP/E standard, the firm has other individuals in a variety of practice areas across its global network of offices who have gained alternative Data Protection Practitioner qualifications and also specialise in data protection advice which, given its increased prominence, can now cut through a number of areas of law.
+In addition to those that have attained the CIPP/E standard, the firm has other individuals in a variety of practice areas across its global network of offices who have gained alternative Data Protection Practitioner qualifications and also specialise in data protection and fintech advice which, given their increased prominence, can now cut through a number of areas of law.

 "The introduction of the General Data Protection Regulation (GDPR) in May 2018 has led to an increase in both business and public awareness surrounding responsibilities and rights under data protection legislation," said Elaine Gray, head of the dispute resolution and litigation practice in Guernsey.